jncraton/computational-thinking-cpsc2020/lectures/05-variables.md

-print("It sounds like you'd like help with the following:") print(user_msg) print("As an AI assistant I'm not able to help with that.")
+print("It sounds like you'd like help with the following:") print(user_msg) print("As an AI assistant, I'm not able to help with that.")
 ```

 int